Skip to main content

 Making the most of the annual pensions allowance is a particularly attractive option for higher earners.
 Personal tax relief is available on pension contributions made by individuals.

-Contributions paid by an employer will be an allowable expense for corporation tax purposes, the amount payable into a pension may be restricted by the lower of the annual allowance (£40,000) or 100% of net relevant earnings.
+Contributions paid by an employer will be an allowable expense for corporation tax purposes.
+A person may limit the amounts paid into pensions by the lower of the annual allowance (£40,000) or 100% of net relevant earnings to avoid any additional tax charges.

 The penalty regime covers income tax, corporation tax, VAT and inheritance tax.
 Miss the first income tax return filing deadline and the next day you will be liable for a £100 fine.
 Leave it for another three months and the maximum penalty rises by £10 a day, up to a maximum of £900.
 After six months a further £300 or 5% of the tax due – whichever is the higher – is added.